 General instructions are given in Using IACUC Forms.
 The deadline for receipt of applications in the IACUC Office is the last Monday of the month.
 IACUC meetings are held on the third Monday of every month.
 Amendments and transfers are processed as received.

-- Change in Personnel must be submitted for IACUC approval prior to active particaption on a project; all required training must be completed.
+must be submitted for IACUC approval prior to active participation on a project; all required training must be completed.